 - In the start of chapter 3 Asuka points her finger at Shinji when she accuses him of getting the water too hot.

 - A Crown of Stars: In chapter 74 Shinji asked Asuka staying behind as he fights to keep her safe.
 She stabbed him in the chest with her finger as she berated him and yelled him for wanting to leave her behind when he promised that they would be together.

 - Evangelion 303: Asuka does this several times:

 - Kyon's sister to Sasaki in Kyon: Big Damn Hero when the former accuses the latter of making Kyon lose his smile.

 - In With Strings Attached, Paul does this several times in a nonserious way; he does it in Real Life.

 - Though he has to stop gesturing altogether after he gets super-strong.

 - Also, John does it to As'taris just after getting the Kansael.
 While jabbing his finger at the elf, he accidentally squirts him; and when he looks at his own finger, he squirts himself.

-- Turnabout Storm: Phoenix Wright makes liberal use of them, being they his signature gesture after all.
+- Turnabout Storm: Phoenix Wright makes liberal use of them, they being his signature gesture after all.
 This time it's more jarring than usual, given the general lack of any fingers to speak of on the inhabitants of Equestria.

-- In the film Ghost Rider, the titular character often does this, even when he really oughta know better (it's probably not wise to point and say "YOU!" to Satan himself).
+- In the film Ghost Rider, the title character often does this, even when he really oughta know better (it's probably not wise to point and say "YOU!" to Satan himself).
 He once points threateningly to a young child while transformed, and then says "innocent!" and walks away.
 Said child passes out from the fear.